ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question "Part 1"
     Create a class to define `Square` objects.
-The class should be intialised using a tuple or list that contains four pairs (also tuples or lists) of $x$ and $y$ coordinates for the corners of the square, which should then be stored in th class.
+The class should be initialised using a tuple or list that contains four pairs (also tuples or lists) of $x$ and $y$ coordinates for the corners of the square, which should then be stored in th class.
 The class should contain a method to check that the input points define a valid square (i.e. all sides are the same length and all angles